 'It's a Cheshire cat,' said the Duchess, 'and that's why.
+Pig!'

 She said the last word with such sudden violence that Alice quite jumped; but she saw in another moment that it was addressed to the baby, and not to her, so she took courage, and went on again:--

 'I didn't know that Cheshire cats always grinned; in fact, I didn't know that cats COULD grin.'

 'They all can,' said the Duchess; 'and most of 'em do.'

--- Lewis Carroll, Alice's Adventures in
+-- Lewis Carroll, Alice's Adventures in Wonderland